Iran sentences Belgian aid worker to 28 years in prison

-AMSTERDAM, Dec 14 (Reuters) - Belgian aid worker Olivier Vandecasteele has been sentenced to 28 years in prison in Iran, a source with knowledge of the situation said on Wednesday.
+AMSTERDAM, Dec 14 (Reuters) - Belgian aid worker Olivier Vandecasteele has been sentenced to 28 years in prison in Iran for a "fabricated series of crimes", Belgium's Justice Minister said on Wednesday, adding the government was doing everything possible to secure his release.

-The source confirmed a report by Belgian newspaper Het Nieuwsblad that Belgian Prime Minister Alexander De Croo and other members of his cabinet had informed Vandecasteele's family about the sentence on Tuesday.

-Justice minister Vincent Van Quickenborne is expected to answer questions about the situation in Belgian parliament later on Wednesday.

-"He is innocent and the victim of a larger, shady international game."
+Vandencasteele had been sentenced as retribution for a jail sentence Belgium imposed on an Iranian diplomat last year, Justice Minister Vincent Van Quickenborne said in the Belgian parliament.

+"This is a compatriot who was innocently arrested in February and has been held under inhumane conditions since," he said.

-Last week, the Belgian constitutional court suspended an agreement between Iran and Belgium that would have made it possible to swap prisoners between the two countries.
+Last week the Belgian constitutional court suspended an agreement between Iran and Belgium that would have made it possible to swap prisoners between the two countries.
+But Van Quickenborne said the agreement would legally still be relevant for Vandencasteele.

-That deal was seen by his family as the only hope for Vandecasteele, who according to Belgian media might have been swapped for Assadollah Assadi, an Iranian who last year was sentenced to 20 years imprisonment in Belgium for trying to stage a bomb attack in Paris.
+That deal was seen by his family as his only hope.
+Belgian media suggested he might be swapped for Assadollah Assadi, an Iranian who last year was found guilty of attempted terrorism and sentenced to 20 years imprisonment in Belgium for a foiled plot to bomb a 2018 rally of the National Council of Resistance of Iran (NCRI), a French-based dissident group.

+Van Quickenborne said Vandencasteele's situation was directly linked to the sentencing of Assadi, who worked as a diplomat at the Iranian embassy in Vienna, Austria.

+Prosecutors said his position was a cover for actions against members of the Iranian opposition in Europe.

 (Reporting by Bart Meijer, additional reporting by Parisa Hafezi, editing by Alexandra Hudson)